Retina

 The neural retina consists of several layers of neurons interconnected by synapses and is supported by an outer layer of pigmented epithelial cells.
 The primary light-sensing cells in the retina are the photoreceptor cells, which are of two types: rods and cones.
 Rods function mainly in dim light and provide monochromatic vision.
 Cones function in well-lit conditions and are responsible for the perception of colour through the use of a range of opsins, as well as high-acuity vision used for tasks such as reading.
 A third type of light-sensing cell, the photosensitive ganglion cell, is important for entrainment of circadian rhythms and reflexive responses such as the pupillary light reflex.

 Light striking the retina initiates a cascade of chemical and electrical events that ultimately trigger nerve impulses that are sent to various visual centres of the brain through the fibres of the optic nerve.
 Neural signals from the rods and cones undergo processing by other neurons, whose output takes the form of action potentials in retinal ganglion cells whose axons form the optic nerve.
-Several important features of visual perception can be traced to the retinal encoding and processing of light.

 In vertebrate embryonic development, the retina and the optic nerve originate as outgrowths of the developing brain, specifically the embryonic diencephalon; thus, the retina is considered part of the central nervous system (CNS) and is actually brain tissue.
 It is the only part of the CNS that can be visualized noninvasively.
-Much like the rest of the brain is isolated from the vasular system via the blood–brain barrier, the retina is similarly protected by the blood–retinal barrier.
+Like most of the brain, the retina is isolated from the vascular system by the blood–brain barrier.
+The retina is the part of the body with the greatest continuous energy demand.